csning1998/on-premise-gitlab-deployment/README.md

     The `11`, `12`, and `13` menus can be used for separate testing

-    - To test Packer image building independently, use `11) Rebuild Packer Image`.
+    - To test Packer image building independently, use `11) Build Packer Base Image`.

-    - To test or rebuild a specific Terraform module layer independently (such as Harbor or Postgres), use `12) Manage Terraform Layer`.
+    - To test or rebuild a specific Terraform module layer independently (such as Harbor or Postgres), use `12) Provision Terraform Layer 10`.

-    - To repeatedly test Ansible Playbooks on existing machines without recreating virtual machines, use `13) [DEV] Run Ansible Playbook`.
+    - To repeatedly test Ansible Playbooks on existing machines without recreating virtual machines, use `13) [DEV] Rebuild Layer 10 via Ansible Command`.

 5. **Resource Cleanup**: